ScidaJ/QCAdjustments/README.md

 ### Itar(Is This A Reference?)
 Loyalty

-Default: 1 -  This entry will set the Fence loyalty requirement for the "Is This A Reference" quest, whole numbers only.
+`itar_loyalty` Default: 1 -  This entry will set the Fence loyalty requirement for the "Is This A Reference" quest, whole numbers only.

 ### Quest Blacklist(Optional)